BLIPs: Bayesian Learned Interatomic Potentials: Background and Related Work

 \subsection{Bayesian Models and Uncertainty Quantification}

 Bayesian models have a long history in Deep Learning \citep{hinton1993keeping, welling2011bayesian, graves2011practical, blundell2015weight, gal2016dropout}, providing a principled framework for modelling uncertainty through probabilistic inference.
 Instead of treating neural network weights as fixed parameters, Bayesian approaches represent them as probability distributions, $\w \sim p(\w)$.
 Given a dataset $\mathcal{D} = \{(\mathbf{x}_i, \mathbf{y}_i)\}_{i=1}^N$ of $N$ i.i.d. input-output observations, the goal is to infer the posterior distribution over weights, $p(\w \mid \mathcal{D})$, using Bayes’ theorem \citep{bayes1763lii}.
-Predictive inference is then performed via Bayesian model averaging, where the predictive distribution is given by $p(\mathbf{y} \mid \mathbf{x}) = \mathbb{E}_{p(\w \mid \mathcal{D})}[p(\mathbf{y} \mid \mathbf{x}, \w)]$.
 However, due to the high dimensionality of weight spaces in modern deep networks, exact Bayesian inference is computationally intractable, necessitating approximate methods.
-Among these, \textit{Deep Ensembles} approximate the posterior by training multiple networks with different random initialisations and aggregating their predictions \citep{lakshminarayanan2017simple} and has been shown to provide state-of-the-art results in many applications \citep{fort2019deep, tan2023single}.
-Other widely used approaches include \textit{Variational Inference} \citep{blundell2015weight, kingma2015variational}, which approximates the posterior with a tractable parametric distribution optimised via the evidence lower bound (ELBO), and \textit{Monte Carlo Dropout}, which interprets dropout at test time as Bayesian inference \citep{gal2016dropout}.
+Among these, \textit{Deep Ensembles} approximate the posterior by training multiple networks with different random initialisations and aggregating their predictions \citep{lakshminarayanan2017simple} and have been shown to provide state-of-the-art results in many applications \citep{fort2019deep, tan2023single}.
+Other widely used approaches include \textit{Variational Inference} \citep{blundell2015weight, kingma2015variational}, which approximates the posterior with a tractable parametric distribution, or \textit{Monte Carlo Dropout}, which interprets dropout at test time as Bayesian inference \citep{gal2016dropout}.